usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.3.1 Biometric Data Representation

-The following biometric data shall be stored on the PIV Card:
+The following biometric data SHALL be stored on the PIV Card:

 - Two fingerprint templates.
-If no fingerprint images meeting the quality criteria of [SP 800-76] are available, the PIV Card shall nevertheless be populated with fingerprint records as specified in [SP 800-76].
+If no fingerprint images meeting the quality criteria of [SP 800-76] are available, the PIV Card SHALL nevertheless be populated with fingerprint records as specified in [SP 800-76].
 - An electronic facial image.